Skip to main content

 PACE for energy efficiency

 Unlike energy efficiency loans and EEMs, Property-Assessed Clean Energy (PACE) financing doesn’t require a monthly loan payment to a creditor.
-If you take out a PACE loan to fund your home energy efficiency improvements, you repay the amount owed on an annual basis as an assessment on your property taxes.
+If you take out a PACE loan to fund your home energy efficiency improvements, you repay the amount owed annually as an assessment of your property taxes.

 Learn more about PACE for energy efficiency